SouravInsights/callstack-rn-book/docs/rn-decision-checklist.md

   - **Yes**: Use Gesture Handler + Reanimated
   - **No**: NativeDriver (transform/opacity) or Reanimated (layout properties) sufficient
 - Are we deferring heavy UI work during animations using `InteractionManager`?
+- Are we measuring FPS on both JS and UI threads independently? (use React Native Perf monitor)
+- Are we profiling animations in release mode?
+(DEV mode performance is misleading)
+- Are we measuring dropped frames and stutters?
+(4+ dropped frames indicates UI thread issues)

 ## Native Module Design Decision
 - Are we validating all arguments on JS side before native module calls?